about the band

 Craig has performed internationally in Germany, Switzerland, Italy, Ireland and America with the bands, and also placed 3rd in the Juvenile 5 Section of the World Solo Drumming Championships in 2017.
 He began playing bodhran when starting his Degree in Traditional Music at the Royal Conservatoire of Scotland in Glasgow, where he is now in his 3rd year, and now gigs and teaches regularly along with his studies.
 He also performs with the band TRIP, the Madeleine Stewart Trio and the Conival Ceilidh Band, as well as having performed with artists such as Finlay Macdonald, Brighde Chaimbeul, Iona Fyfe, Project Smok and many more around the traditional music scene in Glasgow and at festivals across the UK and beyond.

-Orcadian fiddle and mandolin player Graham Rorie is an award-winning musician in the Scottish traditional scene based in Glasgow.
-Tutored in Orkney by Douglas Montgomery (The Chair, Saltfishforty) he is a recent graduate of the Traditional Music degree at the Royal Conservatoire of Scotland in Glasgow.
+Orcadian fiddle and mandolin player Graham Rorie is an award-winning folk musician based in Glasgow.
+A graduate of the Traditional Music course at the Royal Conservatoire of Scotland, Graham has been making a name for himself as a performer, composer, session musician and producer.

 Graham plays a Colin Tulloch Violin.